raystack/dagger/docs/advance/DARTS.md

 We currently support storing data in a specific bucket, with a custom folder for every dart.
 The data is always kept in a file and you have to pass the relative path <custom-folder>/filename.json.
 There should not be many reads as every time we read the list from GCS we read the whole selected list and cache it in Dagger.

 ### Caching mechanism
-Dart fetches the whole list from GCS at every configurable period.
-After Dart fetches the data, it stores the data in the application state and only fetches the data again after creation time exceeds the refresh rate.
+Dart fetches the data from GCS after configurable refresh period or when entire data is missing from the cache or is empty.
+After Dart fetches the data, it stores it in the application state.

 ### Caching refresh rate
 We have defined the refresh rate in hours.
 Users can set the refresh rate from the UDF contract.
 We set the default value as one hour in case Dart users don't bother about the refresh rate.